sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 .. warning::

-   The TimeSeries superseeds the old LightCurve class, however it currently doesn't implement data download methods.
+   The TimeSeries superseeds the old LightCurve class but doesn't implement data download methods.
-   For the time being if you need to download data you are recommended to use the `~sunpy.lightcurve.LightCurve` class and can open the files using the `~sunpy.timeseries.TimeSeries` factory.
+   To download TimeSeries data files use `sunpy.net`.

 1. Creating a TimeSeries from a data source
 -------------------------------------------